The Innovators’ Assembly

 Leaders operate within a web of “systems within systems” – the micro system of their internal models, their team, the organisation, their technology “tribe”, their industry sector (including customers and supply chain), and the macro system of the broader economy.

-“As a leader’s responsibility grows, so must their grasp of the systems in which they operate.”
+“As a leader’s responsibility grows, so must their grasp of the complex systems in which they operate.”

 Siobhan Soraghan BSc MBA, Founder, Active Insight, and facilitator of the Innovation Network.

 This event is designed specifically to give you the chance to step back from your day-to-day activities with the certainty that you will gain valuable insights.
 You’ll learn about the paradigm shifts in manufacturing and candid stories about leaders’ experiences of bringing technological developments to commercial fruition.
 You’ll engage in gently facilitated dialogue with esteemed peers.
 And you’ll be sure to bring back priceless wisdom to your organisation and the innovators you lead.

 Where accomplished innovators and leaders in high tech manufacturing meet to enhance their systems savvy.

 Technologist or leader, in high-tech manufacturing & bio-engineering